geez0219/website-ng/src/assets/branches/master/api/backend/update_model.md

 * **loss** :  A loss value to compute gradients from.
 * **tape** :  A TensorFlow GradientTape which was recording when the `loss` was computed (iff using TensorFlow).
 * **retain_graph** :  Whether to keep the model graph in memory (applicable only for PyTorch).
+* **scaler** :  A PyTorch loss scaler that scales loss when PyTorch mixed precision is used.
+* **defer** :  If True, then the model update function will be stored into the `deferred` dictionary rather than        applied immediately.
+* **deferred** :  A dictionary in which model update functions are stored.

 #### Raises:

 * **ValueError** :  If `model` is an unacceptable data type.
+* **RuntimeError** :  If attempting to modify a PyTorch model which relied on gradients within a different PyTorch model        which has in turn already undergone a non-deferred update.